What?! Yup… you read that right.

 Strengthened my relationship with my mom: I’ve always been close with my mom, but this process brought us even closer and has made me appreciate her more.
 Not only is she my mom, but she’s also a nurse and was my advocate during countless doctor appointments.
 I was so sick and every doctor told me nothing was wrong.
 My mom wouldn’t take that as an answer and found every specialist out there until they figured out what was wrong.
 Without her, I would still most likely be sick.

 Allows me to help others: I love helping others.
-I work with families with Autism professionally, but having Celiac and this blog has allowed me the opportunity to help others I would normally not have met.
+I work with families that have children with Autism professionally, but having Celiac and this blog has allowed me the opportunity to help others I would normally not have met.
 Nothing makes me happier than receiving an email from someone asking for advice on going gluten free or just getting through a hard time in life.

 Thank you for allowing me to share my story and life with you!
 I would love to hear what you’re grateful for… even if it has nothing to do with Celiac!